rb28z2/progress-bot/README.md

 | Quality Check | `qc <int>`         | `!pb qc 67`                  |

 Open a browser to `<ipaddress>:80` (port 80 by default) to see the live changes.

+# Demo (front end only)

+See a live, in-production setup here: https://asenshi.moe:8443